in Student Athletic Programs

 2. Principles Applicable to all Participants

 2.2.
 Participants shall strive for honesty and integrity in their statements and actions.
-This requires participants to tell the truth when asked, and also calls upon them to avoid knowingly: (a) obscuring the truth by their actions or statements (i.e. giving incomplete answers or failing to give answers when required) and (b) assisting any other person in a dishonest act or statement related to student athletic programs and determinations regarding compliance with this policy.
+This requires Participants to tell the truth when asked, and also calls upon them to avoid: (a) knowingly obscuring the truth by their actions or statements (i.e. giving incomplete answers or failing to give answers when required), and/or (b) knowingly assisting any other person in a dishonest act or statement related to student athletic programs and determinations regarding compliance with this policy.

-2.3. .
-The conduct of participants shall reflect the fact that student athletic programs are primarily an educational experience.
-Because of this, coaches and athletes shall strive to develop skill, experience, prowess, and character.
-Athletes shall not, and shall not be encouraged or allow their participation in student athletic programs to interfere with their academic responsibilities, such as fulfilling class requirements.
+2.3.
+The conduct of Participants shall reflect the fact that student athletic programs are primarily an educational experience.
+Because of this, coaches and student-athletes shall strive to develop skill, experience, prowess, and character.
+Student-athletes shall not, and shall not be encouraged to, allow their participation in student athletic programs to interfere with their academic responsibilities, such as fulfilling class requirements.

 2.3.2.
 Student-athletes are responsible for informing their professors of upcoming excused class absences and arranging to make-up and exams or assignments missed.

 2.3.3.
 Individual coaches may impose stricter standards for class attendance as well as any other policies listed in the Statement of Principle on the Conduct of Participants in Student Athletic Programs.
-Coaches are responsible for providing written documentation of their policies to the Associate Athletic Director for Student Athlete Services.
+Coaches are responsible for providing written documentation of their policies to their respective sport administrators.

 2.4.
 Participants' conduct shall reflect the fact that, by virtue of their participation in student athletic programs sponsored by Indiana University, they are public representatives of the University.
 Accordingly, they are expected to exhibit a higher standard of behavior and maturity than might be displayed by other students, staff, and faculty.
 They should always avoid conduct that could be perceived as improper or unfitting of a University representative.

-2.5. .
+2.5.
 Participants shall be advised of, understand, and comply fully with the rules, standards, and requirements to which they are subject.
-These include the principles in this Statement; applicable laws; the requirements of the NCAA or the NAIA, the Big Ten Conference and/or other applicable conferences; the policies of Indiana University, Indiana University Athletics, and any additional policies specified by their coach.
+These include the principles in this Statement; applicable laws; the requirements of the NCAA or the NAIA, the Big Ten Conference and/or other applicable conferences; the policies of Indiana University, including the Student Code, of Indiana University Athletics, and any additional policies specified by their coach.

 2.6.
-In cases of student-athlete misconduct, which is not minor in nature, coaches have an obligation to inform, the Associate Athletic Director for Student-Athlete Well Being and Development of such actions.
+In cases of student-athlete misconduct, which is not minor in nature, all participants have an obligation to inform immediately the Associate Athletic Director for Academic Services and the Excellence Academy who in turn must inform immediately the University's Office of Student Ethics of such actions.
 Additionally, any violation of the following must be immediately reported in writing to the administrator who oversees that sport:

 - Violation of principles in this section.
 (Section 2)